kathrynkodama/open-liberty-tools-intellij-prototype/README.md

 # Open Liberty Tools IntelliJ Plugin (Prototype)

 This extension will detect Liberty Maven projects in your workspace.
-Through the Liberty Dev Dashboard, you can sart, stop, or interact with Liberty dev mode on all available [Liberty Maven](https://github.com/OpenLiberty/ci.maven/blob/master/docs/dev.md#dev) projects in your workspace.
+Through the Liberty Dev Dashboard, you can start, stop, or interact with Liberty dev mode on all available [Liberty Maven](https://github.com/OpenLiberty/ci.maven/blob/master/docs/dev.md#dev) projects in your workspace.